Google Docs Estimate Template: How to Create Fast, Professional Estimates You Can Reuse

 Useful spreadsheet columns include:

-Use helper formulas so dates and currency arrive already formatted:
+Use helper formulas for dates and money so they arrive in the document already formatted.

 =TEXT(B2,"MMMM d, yyyy")